candicodeit/personal-goals/2018/7-july.md

 - [ ] Send a letter to a friend
   - [Reference: Write Now 18 Letter Writing Prompts](https://www.littlegirldesigns.com/write-now-18-letter-writing-prompts/)
 - [ ] Outing with DMM Work Fam
+- [ ] Outing with Sallie to discuss books
+- [ ] Network with folks from AEADC

 ---